PopeyeURS/ulyssescaballes-mpv.config/README.md

 ---

+*Designed for headphone use — not for speakers.*

+---

 ## Profiles
 This configuration includes multiple playback profiles tailored for different content types.
 Each profile adjusts shaders, scaling, tone mapping, and enhancement strength.